msok0216/ATM_Controller/README.md

 # ATM Controller
 This project implements controller part of ATM without any integration with bank or hardware API.
+Check out the [UML Diagram](https://github.com/msok0216/ATM_Controller.wiki.git) for the project in the wiki page.

 ## Get Started
 ### 1. Install Python